 - Does not contain any garlic or onion

 - Tastes nothing short of divine

-Serve bedmi poori with gravy based potato curry.
+Serve this hot bedmi poori with gravy based potato curry.

 Bedmi Poori Recipe